firebase/firebase-ios-sdk/ReleaseTooling/Template/README.md

 To integrate a Firebase SDK with your app:

-1. Find the desired SDK in the list below.
+1. Find the desired SDK from the list within `METADATA.md`.
 2. Make sure you have an Xcode project open in Xcode.
 3. In Xcode, hit `⌘-1` to open the Project Navigator pane.
 It will open on left side of the Xcode window if it wasn't already open.